 Property Management Courses

 Property managers are responsible for overseeing and administering commercial or residential properties such as offices, industrial buildings or apartment complexes.
 The job duties range from managing the finances to overseeing landscaping and negotiating legal documents such as leases.
 Managers at large properties may also supervise additional staff members.
 With such a broad range of duties, property managers need training in the basics of real estate, business and management.
-According to the U.S. Bureau of Labor Statistics (BLS), a bachelor's or master's degree is becoming the norm for those looking to land positions in property management.
+According to the U.S. Bureau of Labor Statistics (BLS), a bachelor's degree or master's degree is becoming the norm for those looking to land positions in property management.